kataszt/kataszt/README.md

 Here are some Basic informations about me:

 - 🔭 I’m currently working on a full-time student, and a part-time Property advisor at a company
-- 🌱 I’m currently learning Business Informatics Major on University of Pannonia, im in my second year here, it is quite cool.
-I'm leaning more into the coding / programming than the business model itself, so it is quite cool in my opinion!
+- 🌱 I’m currently learning Business Informatics Major on University of Pannonia, im in my second year here, it is quite cool. \n I'm leaning more into the coding / programming than the business model itself, so it is quite cool in my opinion!
       - The programming languages that I am familiar and know some about is:
         - Python
         - Basic Webdev langs (HTML, JS, CSS)